ebaymademepoor/django_milestone_project_myTeam/README.md

 to make them look a little raised like a button.

 Their registration date and license expiry date are shown at the bottom of the list.
-Each user will get a full lisence for 30 days upon registration.
+Each user will get a full license for 30 days upon registration.
 Once this expires they will no longer be able to view their or any of their peers form section unless they renew their license.
 This is the only feature currently affected by the license so a user can still use the site perfectly well even without a license.

 Next is the user playing positions section.
-The user can click each of the attack, midfield, defense and goalkeeper positions on the pitch to select their playing preferences between preferred, can play and can't play.
+The user can click each of the attack, midfield, defence and goalkeeper positions on the pitch to select their playing preferences between preferred, can play and can't play.
 This will then be stored in the database and taken into consideration when teams are selected via team generation.